nspcc-dev/neofs-api/proto-docs/netmap.md

 ### Service "neo.fs.v2.netmap.NetmapService"
 `NetmapService` provides methods to work with `Network Map` and the information required to build it.
-The resulting `Network Map` is stored in sidechain `Netmap` smart contract, while related information can be obtained from other NeoFS nodes.
+The resulting `Network Map` is stored in FS chain `Netmap` smart contract, while related information can be obtained from other NeoFS nodes.